robusta-dev/robusta/docs/how-it-works/usage-faq.rst

 * Incident management tools: *PagerDuty and OpsGenie*
 * Monitoring Platforms: *DataDog and the Robusta SaaS*

-See the full list in :ref:`All Sinks`.
+See the full list in :ref:`Sinks Reference`.